By Mark Cowen

 Similarly, having a sibling with schizophrenia was associated with an increased risk for ASDs in the Swedish national cohort (OR=2.6) and the Israeli conscription cohort (OR=12.1).

-Furthermore, a parental history of BD was associated with an increased risk for ASDs in the Swedish national (OR=1.9) and regional (OR=1.6) cohorts, and having a sibling with BD was associated with a similarly increased risk for ASDs.
+Furthermore, a parental history of bipolar disorder was associated with an increased risk for ASDs in the Swedish national (OR=1.9) and regional (OR=1.6) cohorts, and having a sibling with bipolar disorder was associated with a similarly increased risk for ASDs.